DIY Elastic Stack: The 5 stages of grief

 Log management with (ELK) Elastic Stack: instant gratification?

 By now, someone you know – a coworker, a boss, or a vendor at a tradeshow – has probably told you how easy it is to set up and use the Elastic Stack (aka the ELK Stack) to search and manage your logs.
 Just spin up an EC2 instance and install the open source libraries!
-Or, just swipe your credit card and spin up a cluster from Amazon Elasticsearch or Elastic Cloud.
+Or, just swipe your credit card and spin up a cluster from Elastic Cloud or Amazon Elasticsearch.
 Voila!
 You will find all the answers you were looking for from your logs.

 … or epic journey?

-But truth be told, setting up a production-grade Elastic Stack and operating it without glitches doesn’t happen overnight.
+But truth be told, setting up a production-grade Elastic Stack on-premise, in Elastic Cloud or with Amazon Elasticsearch and then operating it without glitches doesn’t happen overnight.
 Think of it as a journey.
 As your cluster size grows from a few gigabytes to several hundred gigabytes or more and you open up access to users from outside your engineering team, you may gradually realize that it’s not exactly fun.

-At Loggly, we hear from new customers every week who have grown tired of managing their own Elastic Stack environment.
+At Loggly, we hear from new customers every week who have grown tired of managing their Amazon Elasticsearch or Elastic Cloud environment.
 For these customers, what initially began as a spark of curiosity in a few developers ended up becoming a wildfire that required daily full-time attention from 5-6 people!

-As I listen to customer stories about DIY Elastic Stack, I can easily draw a parallel to the Kübler-Ross model of the five stages of grief.
-If you are about to embark on a DIY Elastic Stack journey, or progressing to a more advanced Elasticsearch implementation, this may help you prepare for some of the challenges ahead.
+As I listen to customer stories about DIY Elastic Stack with Amazon Elasticsearch or Elastic Cloud, I can easily draw a parallel to the Kübler-Ross model of the five stages of grief.
+If you are about to embark on a DIY Elastic Stack journey with Amazon Elasticsearch or Elastic Cloud, this may help you prepare for some of the challenges ahead.

 And we know some of this from our own experience.
 Loggly runs one of the most complex Elasticsearch implementations around, serving thousands of customers every day.